developer-onizuka/JavaScriptSPA/README.md

 See the URL below:
 > https://learn.microsoft.com/ja-jp/azure/active-directory/develop/scenario-spa-app-registration

-Enter "**http://localhost:3000**" in the Redirect URL.
+Enter "**http://localhost:3000**" in the Redirect URL Box.
 Retrieve some parameters such as clientId, tenantId after registrations for the next step.

 # 5. Configure SPA
 - Define clientId, tenamtID and redirectURL in authConfig.js.
-- Define the scopes granted by users, such as User.Read or Mail.Read etc.
+- Define the scopes granted by users, such as **User.Read** or **Mail.Read** etc.
 ```
 vi app/authConfig.js
 ```